Used CNC Machine Maintenance & Inspection Guide: What to Check Before You Buy

 Modern CNC machines track several different hour meters, and understanding the distinction is critical for evaluating condition:

-Critical point: Hour counts tell a story, but the type of work matters enormously.
-A machine with 12,000 spindle hours cutting aluminum at moderate speeds will likely be in far better condition than a machine with 8,000 hours machining titanium and Inconel at high loads.
+A machine with 12,000 spindle hours cutting aluminum at moderate speeds will likely be in far better condition than one with 8,000 hours machining titanium and Inconel at high loads.
 Always combine hour data with physical inspection results.

 Spindle Inspection: The Most Critical Component